sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/03 - And The Rest.md

 Snatcher raised an eyebrow.
 He slowly drew closer, his fuzz a deep black.
 As he approached the cat, it was as if the light was being blotted out from the world, leaving his glowing yellow features the only light.

-Then, out of nowhere, lightning struck in the distance, and the two found themselves in a purple 'void', lined with spooky, dead trees.
+Then, out of nowhere, lightning struck in the distance, and the world lit up again, finding them in a purple 'void', lined with dead trees.

 The Snatcher towered over the animal.
-In a deep, low voice, he spoke, "You must be either very brave or very foolish to seek audience with me.
-Which is it?"
+In a deep, low voice, he spoke, "*You must be either very brave or very foolish to seek audience with me.
+Which is it?*"

 "Why, you are *just* as spooky as the Kid said!"
 The cat beamed up at him.
 "Pleasure to make your acquaintance.
 I am Cooking Cat, TV chef extraordinaire!
 There's word among the Mafia you're trying to get the alien to stay."